Debt Camel

 This email starts your affordability complaint.

+The lender should reply to your complaint within 8 weeks.
 Don’t be surprised if you have to wait until the end of the 8 weeks to get response – this is common.

 Some lenders ask you to send them a copy of your credit record, payslips or bank statements.

 It is a good idea to send bank statements.
 But think twice about the cost of copying and postage if there are a lot.
 Some lenders seem to ignore them if you do send them.
+Don’t bother to send payslips.

 Give up?

-Just ignore any of the following comments, they do not mean you have a weak case:
+Some lenders try to make your case sound bad when it isn’t.
+Ignore any of the following comments, they do not mean you have a weak case:

-• they relied on your loan applications and you didn’t give accurate facts – see Lender says I lied for more about this;
+• they relied on your loan applications – see Lender says I lied for more about this;

-• you repaid some loans early – this doesn’t prove the loans were affordable, just that you were trying to save interest;
+• some loans were paid early – this doesn’t prove the loans were affordable, just that you were trying to save interest;

-• your borrowing didn’t go up every time – irrelevant, what matters is that you kept borrowing;
+• loan size didn’t go up every time – irrelevant, what matters is that you kept borrowing;

 • you had a good enough credit score or they didn’t legally have to check your credit record – if you only had one or two small loans that is true.
-But if the loans were large or you kept borrowing, they should have looked more closely;
+But if the loans were large or you kept borrowing, they should have looked closely;

 • some loans are over 6 years old – the Ombudsman will look at these even if the lender says they won’t!